“Caveat Emptor” Let the Buyer Beware!

 The Art of Bargaining

-To bargain successfully the single most important factor is the apparent ability to walk away from the deal.
-The locals think you are relatively rich and can afford an exorbitant price.
-Bargaining applies to not only goods but services too.
-Therefore, you must look convincing when replying to the off-meter taxi driver who is asking $10 for a 3 mile ride-“No, that’s too much, I’ll walk, or pay $5.00.”
+Bargaining applies not only to goods but to services too.
+Therefore, you must look convincing when replying to the off-meter taxi driver who is asking $10 for a 3-mile ride “No, that’s too much, I’ll walk, or pay $5.00.”

 - Before making an offer, determine whether bargaining is part of the culture in the country you are visiting.